nperraud/compute-tutorial/tutorial.md

 ** TODO: this is not working. **

-## Adding GPU support and architecture support
+## Adding GPU support, WandB, and architecture support

-The dockerfile for GPU is very similar to the one without GPU.
+**GPU:** The dockerfile for GPU is very similar to the one without GPU.
 The only difference is the base image.
 For example, for conda, you can use the following:
 ```dockerfile
 FROM nvidia/cuda:11.7.1-cudnn8-devel-ubuntu22.04
 ...